Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation

 \section{Lie invariance algebra}

-The classical infinitesimal approach introduce a straightforward algorithm for computing a maximal Lie symmetry algebra of a fixed differential equation.
-This algorithm is exhaustively described in~\cite{blum2010A,blum1989A,olve1993A}.
+The classical infinitesimal approach results in the well-known algorithm for computing the maximal Lie symmetry algebras of systems of differential equations~\cite{blum2010A,blum1989A,olve1993A}.
 The maximal Lie invariance algebra of the equation~\eqref{eq:RemarkableFP} is (see, e.g., \cite{kova2013a})

 where

 Here the parameter function $f$ of~$(t,x,y)$ runs through the solution set of the equation~\eqref{eq:RemarkableFP}.